Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 That said, it’s also worth noting that a lender is not actually obliged to offer you a withdrawal.
 Like with any mortgage, they may refuse if they have concerns over your use of the funds.

 There’s usually no fees for making a withdrawal, and no new set-up fees.
 However, there’s often minimum and maximum quantities that can be taken out in one go.
-This varies from lender-to-lender, but on the low end can be around £500, going up to £6,000 with some lenders.
+This varies from lender to lender can be as low as £500, going up as far as £6,000 with some lenders.

 The rate of interest is often set at the time of each withdrawal.
 However, while the rate is fixed, it can vary over time.
 As a result, you could end up with a series of different fixed rates on a number of separate borrowings.
-Some people, understandably, find this confusing.
+Understandably, some people find this confusing and, as a result, hard to keep track of.

 Below you’ll find answers to some common drawdown mortgage FAQs.